 Reno Alimony Attorneys

-We have the resources of a large firm, but by limiting our caseload, we are able to offer highly-focused, attentive representation.
-With more than 100 years of collective experience, you can trust our Reno family law attorneys to meet your needs effectively.
+At Viloria, Oliphant, Oster & Aman L.L.P., we have the resources of a large firm but, by limiting our caseload, we are able to offer highly focused, attentive representation.
+With more than 100 years of collective experience, you can trust our Reno alimony attorneys to meet your needs effectively.

 Which Type of Alimony Applies in Your Case?

-Rehabilitative alimony allows a spouse to get training or education in order to earn an equal or more equal income as the other spouse.
-Rehabilitative alimony must provide a time period when the recipient spouse must commence training or education related to a job, career, or profession.
+- Rehabilitative Alimony: Rehabilitative alimony allows a spouse to obtain training or education in order to earn an equal or more equal income as the other spouse.
+Rehabilitative alimony must provide a time period in which the recipient spouse must commence training or education related to a job, career, or profession.

 Because alimony is determined based on the circumstances of each spouse, changing circumstances may demand changes in alimony.
 It may be possible to modify both types of alimony, increasing or decreasing the obligation.
 However, if you do not act promptly, you may lose your right to seek modification of alimony.